-Since 2008, 10 Russell Berrie Fellows were selected to study at the Angelicum and participate in rich and diverse extra-curricular activities connected to interreligious dialogue.
+From 2008-2022, 10 Russell Berrie Fellows were annually selected to study at the Angelicum and participate in rich and diverse extra-curricular activities connected to interreligious dialogue.

-Upon completion of their one-year fellowship, we invite them to be part of the Network of John Paul II Center Leaders in Interreligious Dialogue.
+Upon completion of their one-year fellowship, they became part of the Network of John Paul II Center Leaders in Interreligious Dialogue.

 JPII Leaders Network